Head-to-Head: Astroturf vs Foundation Analysis

-Astroturf is a zero-runtime CSS-in-JS library for React.
-It allows you to write CSS styles in JavaScript using a familiar CSS syntax, and then generates optimized CSS at build time.
-This eliminates the need for runtime CSS processing and improves performance.
+Astroturf is a zero-runtime CSS-in-JS solution for styling React components.
+It allows developers to write CSS directly in JavaScript using familiar CSS syntax, which is then transformed into efficient, scoped CSS at build time.
+Astroturf provides a seamless integration with React components, enabling dynamic styling based on props and state without sacrificing performance.

 foundation-sites